MBcode/ec/test/testing.md

   TESTMAN --> TESTQUERY[[SPARQL-Query ]]  --> DLQUERY
 ```
 #### Scopes of workflow elements: Gleaner/nabu are the verbs transitioning the data-objects, that we can test for
-We can always get the [counts.md](counts.md) fall off, but we can best tell if the intermediate data files are broken by diffs with expected results during workflow spot testing.
-Though with URN listing from each stage we could [better check them in prod](http://geocodes.ddns.net/ec/test/counts/bucket_files.py).
+* We always had the [counts.md](counts.md) fall off, but [now](http://geocodes.ddns.net/ec/test/counts/bucket_files.py) we can tell which of the intermediate data files are broken by diffs with expected listing,
+* then we can check the step before to see the transition worthiness of it
+* and when we have expected results during workflow spot testing, we can also compare with that

 The Config for normal crawls and spot testing each have a sitemap